epicyclic-dev/nice-data/readme.md

 ### Maps

 A map is a data structure consisting of a sequence of pairs, with each pair being composed of a key and value.
 A map may represent a general-purpose pair-based data structure such as a hashtable, or it may represent a strictly defined data type with a fixed number of named fields, like a C `struct`.
-The keys of the map are exclusively scalars, but the corresponding values may be any Nice type, including scalars, strings, lists, or other maps.
+The keys of the map are exclusively scalars, but the corresponding values may be any Nice type or scalar, including scalars, strings, lists, or other maps.

 A map item is introduced by the key scalar.
 A key scalar is a scalar value that is terminated with an ASCII colon followed by a space `: `.
 The `:` is removed from the end of the key scalar when parsing.
-Key scalars may not begin with a sequence that is used for introducing a different type, which means that map keys cannot start with `#` (comments), `- ` (list item introducer), `+ `, `| `, `> `, (string fragment leaders) `[` (inline lists), or `{` (inline maps).
-Note that `-`, `+`, `|`, and `>` without a following space may be used to begin map keys unambiguously.
-However `#`, `[`, and `{` are always forbidden.
+Key scalars may not begin with a sequence that is used for introducing a different type, which means that map keys cannot start with `#` (comments), `- ` (list item introducer), `+ `, `| `, `> ` (string fragment leaders), `[` (inline lists), or `{` (inline maps). `-`, `+`, `|`, and `>` without a following space may be used to begin map keys unambiguously, but `#`, `[`, and `{` are always forbidden.
 Additionally, key scalars may not contain a colon `:`.
 Comments may intersperse map pairs.
 As with the other introducers, if the key scalar is the only item on a line, it must not have a trailing space.

 Enough talk, have an example: